An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Study Setup

 The latest version (2.0.0) of Defects4J contains 835 bugs from 17 Java projects.
-The dataset does not have any information regarding the bug severity itself, so we extract bug severity values from different issue tracking systems.
+The dataset does not have any information regarding the bug severity itself, so we extract bug severity values from different issue-tracking systems.
 There are three software hosting services used for these projects: Jira, SourceForge, and Google Code Archive.
-After extracting the severity values from these systems, we concluded with 510 bugs out of 835 bugs containing severity labels.
+We implemented scripts (available in our provided repository \cite{Ehsan-Empirical2023}) that either use open-source SDKs or scrap the web pages to extract the severity labels.
+After extracting the severity values from these systems, we collected 510 bugs out of 835 bugs containing severity labels.

-After extracting the raw severity labels (RSL), we found that there are many inconsistencies between these raw severity labels of the Defects4J dataset.
-Some projects use numerical (smaller values indicate higher severity while larger values indicate lower severity) and others use categorical values because of different issue tracking systems.
-Therefore, we unified similar raw labels to produce four meaningful unified severity labels (USL): ``Critical'', ``High'', ``Medium'', and ``Low'' severity labels.
-Table \ref{tab:preprocessing_d4j_severity} shows the mapping between all RSL and the USL labels of the Defects4J dataset.